Meaning of Life

 There are actually various systems or types of “ethics” or of ethical behavior.
 Most surprisingly, their opposites also exist, in “counter-ethics” (not sufficiently studied by neurology, psychology, philosophy, or theology thus far)!

-• There is the above-indicated naturally evolved system of ethics, as having been formed by natural evolution through millions of years – formed by nature and only later, in hindsight, recognized and formulated by leaders or religious priests.
-This system of ethical behavior and thought provides naturally for the selfless care for offspring, for friendship between a few individuals, and for dedication to family, clan, or local society – all of this providing group coherence to form and solve the tasks of a larger society – but with counter-ethical “rage” and “revenge” disrupting all goodness when provoked.
+• There is the above-indicated naturally evolved system of ethics, as having been formed by natural evolution through millions of years with higher animals – formed by nature and only later, in hindsight, recognized and formulated by leaders or religious priests.
+This system of ethical behavior and thought provides naturally for the selfless care of offspring, for friendship between a few self-selected individuals, and for self-sacrificing dedication to family, clan, or local society – all of this providing group coherence to define and solve the tasks of a larger society – but with emotional counter-ethical “rage” and “revenge” disrupting all goodness when provoked.

-• There are forms of religiously defined ethics, first found in the laws of Urukagina, then Jesiah, then more humanely defined by Jesus – as in the “Beatitudes” of the Sermon on the Mount, see the essay on “Biblical Beatitudes” on this website www.schwab-writings.com.
+• There are forms of religiously defined ethics, first found in the laws of Urukagina, then Jesiah, then more humanely defined by Jesus – as in the “Beatitudes” of the Sermon on the Mount – see the essay on “Biblical Beatitudes” on this website www.schwab-writings.com.
 These religiously defined ethics were sooner or later directed by priests, leading the definition of ethics back to beliefs in a specifically defined God or Allah (if not to the dominance of those priests), sometimes also including laws governing diet, circumcision, and clothing – all superimposed by demands resulting from the structure of their respective communities and their religious leadership, as in military structures.
-Their opposite is seen in “guilt”, in sometimes unbelievable cruelty (e.g. the Aztecs, then the Catholic “inquisition”, condemnation of non-believers, which were to be killed with impunity – as is now done in the Muslim world).
+Their opposite is seen in “sin”, “guilt”, in occasionally unbelievable cruelty (e.g. the Aztecs, then the Catholic “inquisition”, condemnation of nonbelievers, who were to be killed with impunity – as is now done in the Muslim world).

 • Finally, there is the minor form of ethics in helpful speech (called courtesy), as in saying “please”, “thank-you”, or “excuse me” – which, in its offensive opposite, can be quite damaging.
 “Humor” may be seen as being on the border of “ethics” – with its inversion in “ridiculing” somebody.